sir1e/git-learning/README.md

 ## Hi!

 My name is Vadim and I really enjoyed working with Git.
 It's a really user-friendly environment for programmers.

+## Hello there!

+- Gene..
+I, Vova Dudko, am thrilled an estatic to learn web.
+Long journey ahead awaits, let's not keep it waiting for long.